RyanFleck/ryanfleck.ca/content/posts/Equilibrium.md

 ensuring they have no commonality with any other man, for any reason apart from belonging to a group controlled by the state.

-In effect, *Libra* ensures it has control by chemically enforcing a *monoculture*, and tribalizing the society down to an atomic level.
+In effect, *Libra* ensures it has control by chemically enforcing an unnatural *monoculture*, tribalizing the society down to an atomic level.
 Parallels can be seen in the new religion of *Intersectionality*: the fewer people who identify with one another, the easier they are to subvert and control.
+Divided, we fall.

+*Divided, we fall...*

 *Then again,* it is equally easy to control a group of people who identify strongly with one another.

 Hm...
-I'll have to think more about this.
+We'll have to think more about this.

+...Isn't Facebook's new cryptocurrency called *Libra?*

 # Atmosphere and Cinematography

+While low-budget, the atmosphere of *Libra* is immersive, clean, and utterly real.
+The set, costumes, color grading, all convey a sort of perfect emptiness.
+The citizens go about their lives like trains on tracks, like a cat trapped in a box on antibiotics, unthinking, just moving forward.

+Nothing that I saw broke my immersion.

+# Conclusion

+- You should probably watch this film.
+- You should definitely watch this film if you're into dystopian science fiction.
+- Is it better to face the chaos of human emotion, or cease to live altogether?